Skip to content

 Out[2]: <PersonRepository at 0x104f3a1d0>

-The default repository provides two methods:
+The default repository provides these methods:

 • add(aggregate) -- persist or update an aggregate.